 Travellers from Queensland are asked to monitor for symptoms and ring Healthline should any appear.

 Contract tracing staff have also identified 2997 people who returned on managed flights from Victoria between July 25 and 30.
 This number has reduced by two from yesterday as more details emerge from people’s travel histories.

 The group of 2997 people are legally required to isolate until they return a negative day three test.
 Of that group, 1885 have so far returned a negative test and 526 tests results are due within the next couple of days.

 The remainder are being assessed for follow-ups.

-Four mariners who tested negative for Covid-19 remain in MIQ in Christchurch.
+Five mariners from the vessel, who have tested negative for Covid-19, are now in a managed isolation facility in Christchurch.